 If you do not make a binding death nomination, the trustee of the superannuation fund will usually decide whether the benefits are paid directly to one or more of your dependants, or to your estate.

 If you nominate your Legal Personal Representative (executor) as the beneficiary, the superannuation benefits will be directed to your estate and distributed according to your Will.
 This ensures that your wishes are followed and provides clarity for your executor.
+Additionally, instructions in your will regarding superannuation are not legally binding unless your binding nomination directs the benefits to your Legal Personal Representative.

 For super death benefits, dependants will include: